Location of Berchtesgaden

 The town is centered in the heart of Berchtesgaden National Park, a UNESCO Biosphere Reserve.
 The park borders Austria and is centered on Königsee.

 Besides epic views, the park features some of the best hiking in Germany.
-Start on the 1 mile trail from St Bartholomä Church at Königssee to Watzmann-Ostwand.
-The park's office offers maps and advice on the best trails.
+Start on the 1 mile trail from St Bartholomä Church at Königssee and make your way to Watzmann-Ostwand.
+The park's tourist office provides maps and advice on the best trails.

 06 of 11

-Königssee is a picturesque emerald lake.
-It has a reputation as Germany’s cleanest lake with only electric powered boats allowed to part its peaceful waters...occasionally broken by the musical trumpeting of the boat horns.
-It is the deepest lake in the Alps with depths of 630 feet and fits the name "King’s Lake".
+Königssee is a picturesque emerald lake with a reputation as Germany’s cleanest lake.
+Only electric powered boats are allowed to part its peaceful waters, occasionally broken by the musical trumpeting of the boat horns.
+It is the deepest lake in the Alps with depths up to 630 feet and fits the name "King’s Lake".

 The lake is just 3 km from the town and a short bus ride gets you to the water.
 Return ferry tickets are €10.50 - 17.80 (depending on destination) for adults, €7.90 for children over 6 and family tickets are available.